Jamie Oliver Pork Pie Recipe

 • 1.25 cups (300ml) chicken stock

-1. Prepare The Filling: First, heat your oven to 180C/160C fan/gas 4.
-Then, in a large bowl, mix together all the ingredients for the filling: pork shoulder, pork belly, smoked bacon, ground mace, nutmeg, sage, thyme, salt, and white pepper.
+Start by preheating your oven to 180C/160C fan/gas 4.
+In a big mixing bowl, combine the pork shoulder, pork belly, bacon, mace, nutmeg, sage, thyme, salt, and pepper.
+Mix everything thoroughly—your hands are your best tool here for even distribution.

 Jamie Oliver Pork Pie Recipe